CADMonkey21/p2pool-go-VTC/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue to discuss a bug or new feature, or submit a pull request with your improvements.

+See DEV_GUIDE.md for developers guide - project overview and documentation.

 ## Donate